Lehrter-Lab/CGEM/TryCOSINE.md

 - just nc files
 - use Globus to transfer locally...Expanse endpoint starts at '/scratch'
 - open visit
-- open a file - remember to choose SCHISM as type of tile
+- open a file - remember to choose SCHISM as type
 - Transform to make it more box
 - look at it
 - Open another one in the same window...this is because it creates a time correlation
 - Set view and time to 'locked'
-- Clone the window
+- Clone the window (we want a time correlation and locked view/time *before* cloning, or you have to do that for each window)
 - Delete 'extra' plots (if you want)
-- Now they move together in space and time
+- Now they dance together in space and time
 - To see what is going on, fix the colormap...try to find good limits
 - Change the colormap.
 Try to use continuous ones, or it looks like weird stratification